 Garvey WT, Ryan DH, Look M, et al. Two-year sustained weight loss and metabolic benefits with controlled-release phentermine/topiramate in obese and overweight adults (SEQUEL): A randomized, placebo-controlled, phase 3 extension study.
 Am J Clin Nutr.
 2012;95(2):297-308.

 Mulholland Y, Nicokavoura E, Broom J, Rolland C. Very-low-energy diets and morbidity: A systematic review of longer-term evidence.
 Br J Nutr.
 2012;108(5):832-851.

 Fioravante M, Alegre SM, Marin DM, et al. Weight loss and resting energy expenditure in patients with chronic hepatitis C before and during standard treatment.
 Nutrition.
 2012;28(6):630-634.

 Bruera E, Dev R. Palliative care: Assessment and management of anorexia and cachexia.
-Last reviewed October 2013.
-UpToDate Inc., Waltham, MA.
+UpToDate [serial online].
+Waltham, MA: UpToDate; reviewed October 2013.

 Copyright Aetna Inc. All rights reserved.
 Clinical Policy Bulletins are developed by Aetna to assist in administering plan benefits and constitute neither offers of coverage nor medical advice.
 This Clinical Policy Bulletin contains only a partial, general description of plan or program benefits and does not constitute a contract.
 Aetna does not provide health care services and, therefore, cannot guarantee any results or outcomes.
 Participating providers are independent contractors in private practice and are neither employees nor agents of Aetna or its affiliates.
 Treating providers are solely responsible for medical advice and treatment of members.
 This Clinical Policy Bulletin may be updated and therefore is subject to change.